Mohosin999/Mohosin999/README.md

 ## 🚀 About Me
-With over 3 years of experience in web development, I design and build responsive, SEO-friendly, and high-performance web applications.
-Now my focus is on creating modern, AI-featured web solutions.
+With over 3 years of experience in front-end development, I’m an expert at creating high-performance, scalable web applications that maximize user experience and business success.
+My skills are JavaScript, TypeScript, React, and Next.js, and I have a deep understanding of building RESTful APIs using Node.js and Express.

-Recently, I’ve been building websites with AI-powered features integrated directly into the workflow, and I aim to incorporate AI in some way across all future projects.
+Recently, I’ve been building websites with AI-powered features integrated directly into the workflow.
 This approach ensures that the solutions I deliver stay modern, efficient, and ahead of the curve.

-I have contributed to a diverse range of projects, from custom web applications to full-stack solutions, leveraging technologies such as JavaScript, TypeScript, React, Next.js, Redux-Toolkit, Easy-Peasy, Express.js, Headless CMS (Strapi), Tailwind CSS, Styled-Components, and more.
+I worked with a client as a Frontend Developer, building a high-performance, SEO-optimized web app using Next.js that helped boost their company's sales.
+I consistently updated various sections based on client requests and learned a lot while delivering impactful results.

-I am currently learning backend development and working with the MERN stack.
-Soon, I will start building all my upcoming projects using MERN technologies.
-This will allow me to create full-stack, scalable, and dynamic web applications end-to-end.
+I truly enjoy learning new things.
+Currently, I’m exploring backend development and working with the MERN stack to enhance my full-stack skills.
+When I’m not coding, I love spending time in peaceful green environments.
+I also exercise regularly to stay physically and mentally healthy.

-I work closely with my client, maintaining transparent and consistent communication to understand their needs and adapt to evolving requirements.
-From initial discussions to final deployment, I translate ideas into polished, professional digital solutions, refining designs and features along the way to ensure the final product aligns with their vision and delivers complete satisfaction.
+Aiming for remote opportunities worldwide, I’m excited to bring my expertise to forward-thinking teams and contribute to projects driven by creativity and excellence.

 💼 Portfolio: https://personal-portfolio-website-brown-nine.vercel.app/